-The Surgery offers appointments for Cervical Screening every day with two female Practice Nurses.
+The Surgery offers appointments for Cervical Screening every day with three female Practice Nurses.

 Alternatively you may be directed to have your cervical screening done at Litherland Town Hall (GP 7 DAY SERVICES).
 They may be able to offer you a more suitable appointment as they offer weekends and late night appointments - If you have your cervical screening done there your results are electronically sent back to us in the same manner.